Noblella chirihampatu: Reproduction

 Males have been observed calling during the day.
 The advertisement call is composed of multiple notes; the call of the holotype lasted 1–4.5 seconds and consisted of 10–68 single-pulsed notes.
 Female fecundity is 7–12 eggs.
 In one nest, eleven unattended eggs measuring about 4.5 mm in diameter were found.

 Habitat and conservation

-Psychrophrynella chirihampatu has been found in areas of disturbed montane forest vegetation, often along the forest edges bordering landslides and other open areas.
+Noblella chirihampatu has been found in areas of disturbed montane forest vegetation, often along the forest edges bordering landslides and other open areas.
 It is known from elevations of 2550–3180 m above sea level.

 This species has been assessed as of least concern by the International Union for Conservation of Nature (IUCN).
 The surveyed populations are relatively large, and no direct threats are currently known—the species might actually benefit from some habitat disturbance.
 The known range is within a protected area.